kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resource-definition-versioning.md

 {{< note >}}
 Earlier iterations included a `version` field instead of `versions`.
-The `version` field is deprecated and optional, but if it is not empty, it must be the first item in the `versions` field.
+The `version` field is deprecated and optional, but if it is not empty, it must match the first item in the `versions` field.
 {{< /note >}}

 ## Specify multiple versions